Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Background

 with $i\in\{1,...,N_{\text{KL}}\}$ and $k\in\{1,...,N\}$.
 This leaves us with $N$ realizations $f_i(\boldsymbol{\xi}^k)$ of each mode $f_i$, which we can use to construct a PC surrogate model for each mode

 Using these PC expansions, we can again efficiently compute the generalized Sobol' indices as

 In the following, we will refer to the approaches defined by equation (\ref{eq:PC-sobol}) and equation (\ref{eq:KL-sobol}) as PC method and KL method respectively.
 Please note that while both methods employ PC expansions, the PC method explicitly refers to the use of pointwise-in-time PC surrogate models.
+Fig.~\ref{fig:overview_PC_KL} shortly summarizes the main differences between the two methods.
+It should be noted that for the analysis, all model outputs need to span the same time interval, which limits its applicability in cases where the simulated duration varies between runs or depends on the input parameters.
+This could be the case in (dis-)charge simulations with a constant current, when the sampled parameters lead to varying battery capacities.